TiwiFlix/tiwiflix-docs/src/pages/connect-guide/index.md

 ### Secure Your Wallet

-Connect to the TiwiFLix DApp
+Connect to the TiwiFlix DApp

-### Connect to the TiwiFLix DApp
+### Connect to the TiwiFlix DApp

 Navigate to the DApp and look for the option to connect your wallet.
 This is located in the top right corner of the interface.